 I’m a novelist and short fiction writer.
 For my first degree I studied sculpture at Winchester School of Art, specialising in wood and stone carving.
 I began writing fiction at the age of 40, after many years working as a co-director of a marketing agency.
 I have a Masters (distinction) in Creative and Critical Writing from The University of Winchester.

-My first novel, Our Endless Numbered Days is published in the UK by Fig Tree / Penguin, by House of Anansi in Canada, Tin House in the US, Editions Stock in France, Keter Books in Israel, and has also been published in Italy, the Netherlands, Taiwan, and Turkey.
+My first novel, Our Endless Numbered Days was published in the UK by Fig Tree / Penguin, by House of Anansi in Canada, and Tin House in the US, as well as selling in a further fifteen countries for translation.

 It won the 2015 Desmond Elliott Prize for debut fiction, was nominated for the Edinburgh First Book Award 2015, and was a finalist in the ABA (American Booksellers Association) 2016 Indies Best Book Awards.

-My second novel, Swimming Lessons, will be published in the UK and Commonwealth also by Fig Tree / Penguin in early 2017, by Tin House in the US, House of Anansi in Canada, and Piper in Germany.
+My second novel, Swimming Lessons, will be published in the UK and Commonwealth also by Fig Tree / Penguin at the end of January 2017, by Tin House in the US, House of Anansi in Canada, Świat Książki in Poland, and Piper in Germany.

 I am represented by Jane Finigan from Lutyens & Rubinstein.